Austinuc/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  5-rev_string.c | Reverses a string
- 6-puts2.c | Prints every even character of a string starting with the first 7-puts_half.c | Prints second half of a string followed by a new line
+ 6-puts2.c | Prints every even character of a string starting with the first 7-puts_half.c | Prints second half of a string followed by a new line 8-print_array.c | Prints n elements of an array separated by comma